Sejal852/Protein-Contact-Classification/README.md

 # Protien Contact Classification
 This project involves classifying contact information using a neural network implemented with Keras.
 The model takes input features related to contacts and classifies them into predefined categories.
+# Project Context

+Residue Interaction Networks are derived from protein structures based on geometrical and physico-chemical properties of the amino acids.
+RING is a software that takes a PDB file as input and returns the list of contacts (residue-residue pairs) and their types in a protein structure.
+RING contact types include:

+- Hydrogen bonds (HBOND)
+- Van der Waals interactions (VDW)
+- Disulfide bridges (SBOND)
+- Salt bridges (IONIC)
+- π-π stacking (PIPISTACK)
+- π-cation (PICATION)
+- π-pibond(PIHBOND)
+- Unclassified contacts

+This project involves classifying contact information using a neural network implemented with Keras.
+The model takes input features related to contacts and classifies them into predefined categories.

 # Repository Overview and Files